oronoc1210/TEscripts/README.md

 and a fasta file of Transposable element sequences, whose headers contained more detailed information of the TE classifiation than what was present in the gff3 file.

-## create_directories.py

-There were about 1200 samples.
-While not necessary, I wanted to organize them by type.
-I created a directory for each combination of genotype, tissue type, treatment, and replicate.
-Within each of these directories were subdirectories for each sample.
-I organized things this way as one of the main ways I wanted to analyze the results was TE expression over time.
-Thus within each type-combination directory, there should only be libraries of the same genotype, tissue type, treatment, and replicate but with different sample dates.

 ## fetch_all_libraries.py

+The JGI Archive and Metadata Organizer (jamo) is the data management system we use to fetch archived data from NERSC tapes.
+It requires a library name (or a combination of metadata queries) to find the correct library, which are luckily located in libraries.txt

-This used the information in samples_reference.xlsx to query jamo using its web API, restore the desired fastq, and then create a symbolic link to it in the corresponding sample directory created by create_directories.py
+This script used the sample metadata in samples_reference.xlsx and library name from libraries.txt to query jamo using its web API, restore the desired fastq, and then create a symbolic link to it in the the correct subdirectory based on sample metadata.

-There are multiple files archived in jamo for each sample, and I specifically wanted to use the most recent filtered fastq.
-If there were no filtered fastqs, then the most recent fastq would do.
-What I found was that some samples had no fastq sequences in jamo at all, ~400.
-So only ~800 could go through the rest of the pipeline.
+Searching each library in jamo returns a few different files (some processing is done on each library), but this script makes sure to only fetch and create a link to the raw fastq file.

 ## gff3_to_gtf.py